AndreyAD1/12_image_resize/README.md

 # Quick Start

 An image file path is the positional argument of the script.
-An output image path is the optional argument.
+An output directory path is the optional argument.
 By default the output image is saved in the directory of input image.

 Moreover, user should set at least one of these arguments: